freedomofpress/securedrop/docs/ubuntu_config.md

 ### Continue the installation

 You can choose whatever username and password you would like.
-You may use the same username and password on both servers, should you wish to do so.
+To make things easier later you should use the same username and password on both servers.
 Make sure to save this password in your admin KeePassX database afterwards.

 Click 'no' when asked to encrypt the home directory.
 Then configure your time zone.